 One of the most frequently heard complaints about internal hiring is that qualified candidates had no idea a position was open.
 And they really would have wanted to apply.
 You could be missing out on top-talent professionals and eager upstarts that are already inside your company simply by failing to announce positions to the entire staff.

-A problem with job posting both internal and external is that often they are out-of-date.
-Hiring managers and HR stop caring about the position once it’s filled and completely forget to take it down again!
+A problem with a job posting, both internal and external is that often they are out-of-date.
+Hiring managers and HR may forget about the position once it’s filled and completely forget to take it down again!
 This can cause a lot of confusion and time wasted applying for positions that are no longer available.

 You may also have been struggling to get qualified internal applicants to apply.
 This could be because they didn’t know about your position.
 Or it might be because they didn’t realize that you’d welcome their application.
 Because internal hiring is so often awkwardly handled, many current professionals don’t assume that companies are even looking to fill positions with internal applicants.

-The best way to bring your top-talent to the interview table is not to wait, but to invite them!
+The best way to bring your top talent to the interview table is not to wait, but to invite them!
 Use your company directory to find out who is already on staff who might be perfect for the role.
-Then invite them directly to apply for the position, with the understanding that they are not the only candidate being invited.
+Then invite them directly to apply for the position to understand that they are not the only candidate being invited.

 In fact, you can also do this for positions that are external-hire only with a fair explanation about why internal hires aren’t being considered.
 This can soothe ruffled feathers for anyone who might usually feel ‘passed over’ when an external candidate is hired.

-A live org chart is a surprisingly useful internal communication tool because it helps everyone to understand where they and others stand.
-As a part of the entire company and in relation to each other.
+A live org chart is a surprisingly useful internal communication tool because it helps everyone to understand where they and others stand as a part of the entire company and about each other.
 If you can show where a position lies in the org chart as part of sharing internal information, it will then become easier for internal candidates to know exactly what kind of lateral or upward move they are making and where they’ll ‘land’ if they get the job.

-The more you can answer important questions in the lead-up to interviews, the more likely it will be that candidates will self-sort themselves for a good fit in the new position.
+The more you can answer important questions in the lead-up to interviews, the more likely candidates will self-sort themselves for a good fit in the new position.
 A great way to do this is to open up a chatroom where candidates can share Q&A time with the hiring manager and talk to each other about applying for the position.
-This not only shares information, it can also create a sense of greater camaraderie (instead of competition) between applying colleagues.
+This not only shares information, but it can also create a sense of greater camaraderie (instead of competition) between applying colleagues.

 Of course, some questions are better asked in the privacy of email than in a chatroom.
 For candidates who want to confirm things about a personal schedule or medical accommodation, it’s important to make your hiring manager or HR staff available for these questions.
 An interesting and useful way to go about this is to create a separate email inbox for each open position.